 - Flowers, Herbs, or Succulents to plant

-STEP ONE: Clean your pots.
-Take the Scotch-Brite pad or scrub brush and remove all loose debris from the pots.
+Firstly, clean your pots.
+So take the Scotch-Brite pad or scrub brush and remove all loose debris from the pots.
 If you skip this step you will have a bumpy finish to your paint and smear the dirt.

-STEP THREE: Put your hand inside the pot and pick it up with your secondary hand.
-Dip your paint sponge into your paint and pick up a small amount.
-Use your secondary hand to kind of slowly spin the terra cotta pot.
+Put your hand inside the pot and pick it up with your secondary hand.
+Then dip your paint sponge into your paint and pick up a small amount.
+After that, use your secondary hand to kind of slowly spin the terra cotta pot.
 With your dominant hand, you will drag the paint around the pot following the spinning.
 This gives you a nice, streaky, antiqued looking wash of color.
 If you like the antiqued wash look, you are done painting.
-If you want a solid color, let this dry and start painting again for a more saturated color.
+But if you want a solid color, let this dry and start painting again for a more saturated color.
 I like the softer look personally.
 And, I’m not very patient to wait for them to dry to re-coat.
-Let dry completely
+Let dry completely.

-Cut your dowel rods by scoring it all around with a utility knife.
+Then, cut your dowel rods by scoring it all around with a utility knife.
 In this photo, my husband did it so that I could take the photo.
 But, even clueless with tools, this is an easy job that I can accomplish.
 After you’ve scored it, it will snap off easily in a fairly clean cut.
 Even if it’s not cut clean, it’s ok.
-It will be covered with potting soil.
+After all, it will be covered with potting soil.

-STEP SIX: Place potting soil in the bottom terracotta pot.
-Fill it all the way to the inside of the rim, where the paint started.
-It’s cute to keep some of the terracotta and little bit of paint peeking out from the inside rim.
+Place potting soil in the bottom terracotta pot.
+Then fill it all the way to the inside of the rim, where the paint started.
+It’s certainly cute to keep some of the terracotta and little bit of paint peeking out from the inside rim.

-STEP SEVEN: Place the second terracotta pot on top of the bottom pot.
-Position it where you’d like it, and put the first dowel rod through and dig it though to the soil in the bottom pot.
+Place the second terracotta pot on top of the bottom pot.
+Position it where you’d like it.
+Then put the first dowel rod through and dig it though to the soil in the bottom pot.

 Repeat step seven by placing the filling the second pot with potting soil.
-Next place the third terra cotta pot on top of the second and insert the dowel rod.
-You may need to readjust the height before you plant.
+Then place the third terra cotta pot on top of the second and insert the dowel rod.
+After that, you may need to readjust the height before you plant.